Undergraduate MUR-BRD202-2023

 On successful completion of the subject you should be able to:

-- understand the types of drugs that you might encounter in your personal and future professional lives
+- discuss and report on the types of drugs that you might encounter in your personal and future professional lives

-- outline how some of these drugs work
+- investigate and communicate how some pharmacological drugs work in society

 - A brief history of drugs